Abandoned buildings on North Brother Island. Source: Christopher Payne

 Since 1880s, the island’s structures still remain standing.
 Source: Christopher Payne

 The refrigeration room in the morgue.
-Source: Kingston Lounge
+Source: The Kingston Lounge / Ian Ference

 After World War II, the island was repurposed to provide living accommodation for student veterans studying in New York colleges.
 But without warning, the housing shortage across the country subsided and created more housing options; which in turn left the island neglected once again.